FDSN/OBS-standards/users.md

 ### Descriptions

+#### Creating metadata

+[obsinfo](https://obsinfo.readthedocs.io) is a tool for creating StationXML files that include OBS-specific information

 #### Clock drift confirmation
 The instrument clock drift (relative to a reference instrument) can be calculated using noise correlation (REF_SITE) or using the observed drift in hypocenter traveltime residuals.